 After completing the steps, print out the agreement and have all the partners and their spouses (or domestic partners) sign it in front of a notary public.

-Spouses are required to sign it because the agreement requires that all spouses give up their right to inherit the ownership interest of any partner that leaves the partnership.
+Spouses are required to sign it because the agreement requires that all spouses give up their right to inherit the ownership interest in the partnership.
+This helps avoid the messy scenario that can occur if a partner dies and his or her spouse is forced to become a partner and have a hand in managing the partnership.
 Instead, the partnership will have the right to buy out any departing partner's ownership interest.
-This helps avoid the messy scenario that can occur if a partner dies and his or her spouse is forced to become a partner and have a hand in managing the partnership.

 Once the document is signed by all the parties involved, simply distribute copies to all the partners.